OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 4.2: pcap contains traffic from Wins 10 periodically downloading images from store-images.s-microsoft.com for Microsoft (MS) store and/or other MS apps. <br />
+**Example 4.2**: pcap contains traffic from Wins 10 periodically downloading images from store-images.s-microsoft.com for Microsoft (MS) store and/or other MS apps. <br />
 Open pcap > basic web filter > follow TCP stream of any frame from store-images.s-microsoft.com > no user-agent line in request header is normal for this type of traffic > response headers show jpeg image as the content type. <br />
 The image file can be exported: File > Export Objects > HTTP > Save the first image > example of the image for the MS store.
 <p align="center">